2019 SEC Tournament: Bracket, schedule, scores, seeds | NCAA.com

-The 2019 SEC Tournament continued Thursday and rolls on to the championship game on Sunday, March 17, in Nashville.
-LSU is the No. 1 seed in the bracket this year.
+The 2019 SEC Tournament continued Friday, March 15 and rolls through to the championship game on Sunday, March 17, in Nashville.
 Find the bracket, scores, schedule and seeding information below.

-On Thursday, Alabama, No. 22 Auburn, Florida and Mississippi State all won.
+Florida upset No. 1 seed LSU in the quarterfinals.
+Tennessee, Kentucky and Auburn also won on Friday.

 2019 SEC Tournament: Bracket